I’ve found a newt, what shall I do?

 Amphibians naturally seek out a place to lie dormant over the winter such as compost heaps, rockeries or log piles.
 See our wildlife gardening page for more info.

 Newts normally overwinter in places like compost heaps, amongst dead wood or under decking/your shed/other objects.
 Occasionally they will use the bottom of ponds or the muddy banks.
 They can take care of themselves as long as they have somewhere to shelter so you do not need to worry about providing anything in particular for them at this time.

 Another option for overwintering amphibians is a ‘toad home’ (though they may be used by all amphibians).
-These can be made or bought and will provide a safe place for amphibians to ‘hibernate’.
+These can be made- see our activity sheet to find out how- or purchased from our Froglife Shop.
+These will provide a safe place for amphibians to ‘hibernate’.
 Amphibians may choose to come out and forage during milder periods of weather so don’t worry if you see them around quite late in the year or if you accidentally disturb them.

 I have great crested newts in my pond/garden what do I need to know?

 Great crested newts are legally protected in the UK, you must not do anything that will disturb them.